Tate-masterofCHAOS/Portfolio/README.md

 ## Contributors
 ___
-Silas Taylor: He is the other person working on the indie game and made the backgrounds as well as the text
+Silas Taylor: He is the other person working on the indie game and made the backgrounds for it

 ## Author's Informtation
 ___